mmphego/mmphego.github.io/_posts/2026-03-05-Running-Google-ADK-Agents-on-AWS-Bedrock-via-LiteLLM.md

 **The lesson:** In Python, patching a module attribute only affects code that accesses it through the module.
 Code that imported the function directly holds a stale reference.
 Always check where the target is bound, not just where it's defined.

-**11. The Version You Can't Upgrade To and the Version You Can't Stay On** Below ADK 1.20, the Swagger UI (`/docs`) is broken - a Pydantic v1 vs v2 incompatibility causes a 500 error on `/openapi.json`.
-I [submitted a fix](https://github.com/google/adk-python/pull/3521) and they eventually resolved it upstream in 1.20.
+**11. The Version You Can't Upgrade To and the Version You Can't Stay On**

+In Google ADK versions < [1.20.0](https://github.com/google/adk-python/releases/tag/v1.20.0), the Swagger UI (`/docs`) is broken - a Pydantic v1 vs v2 incompatibility causes a 500 error on `/openapi.json`.
+I [submitted a PR fix](https://github.com/google/adk-python/pull/3521) and they eventually resolved it upstream in 1.22 by bumping FastAPI version.
 Problem solved?
 Not quite.

-ADK 1.22+ introduces a [session storage migration](https://google.github.io/adk-docs/sessions/session/migrate/) that changes the database schema.
+ADK >= 1.22+ introduces a [session storage migration](https://google.github.io/adk-docs/sessions/session/migrate/) that changes the database schema.
 If you're running stateful agents with persistent sessions, upgrading means running a migration on your production database - and if the migration fails or you need to roll back, you're in trouble.

 So you're pinned: below 1.20 your developer tooling is broken, at 1.22+ your database schema changes.
-The sweet spot is a narrow window that won't last forever.
+The sweet spot is a narrow window that won't last forever. *Damned if you do, damned if you don't - welcome to dependency management in a fast-moving ecosystem.*

 **The lesson:** Pin your framework version deliberately and document *why*.
 When you're building on a fast-moving framework, the upgrade path is as much a part of your architecture as the code itself.
 Know what breaks above you and below you.